National Labor Relations Board Reverses Three Obama-Era Policies

 Employee Handbook and Workplace Policies

-Under the Obama administration, the NLRB issued a series of decisions finding that workplace policies violate the NLRA even if they do not explicitly prohibit protected activities.
+Under the Obama administration, the NLRB issued a series of decisions finding that workplace policies violate the National Labor Relations Act (“NLRA”) even if they do not explicitly prohibit protected activities.
 These decisions, based upon a 2004 NLRB decision, held that employers violated the NLRA by maintaining workplace policies that would be “reasonably construed” by an employee to prohibit the exercise of protected concerted activity, even if the rules do not expressly prohibit protected activities, were not adopted in response to these activities, and were not applied to restrict such activities.

 On Dec.
-14, the NLRB reversed the 2004 decision’s use of the “reasonably construe” standard.
+14, the NLRB reversed the “reasonably construed” standard.
 In The Boeing Company, the NLRB established a new test for evaluating employee handbook and other workplace policies.
-When evaluating a facially neutral policy, rule or handbook provision that, when reasonably interpreted, would potentially interfere with the exercise of NLRA rights, the board will evaluate two issues:
+When evaluating a facially neutral policy, rule or handbook provision that, when reasonably interpreted, would potentially interfere with the exercise of NLRA rights, the board will evaluate two issues: (1) the nature and extent of the potential impact on NLRA rights; and (2) legitimate justifications associated with the rule.
+The NLRB also established rules categories to provide greater clarity:

 - Category 2 will include rules that justify individualized scrutiny to determine whether the rule would prohibit or interfere with NLRA rights and, if so, whether any adverse impact on NLRA protected conduct is outweighed by legitimate justifications.